-17.0 PASSING AND DECLARATION OF RESULTS AND GRADE SHEET
+16.0 PASSING AND DECLARATION OF RESULTS AND GRADE SHEET

-17.1 All assessments of a course will be made on absolute marks basis.
-However, the Class Committee without the student members and the invited members shall meet within 10 days after the semester-end examination and analyze the performance of students in all assessments of a course and award letter grade.
+16.1 All assessments of a course will be made on absolute marks basis.
+However, the Class Committee without the student members shall meet within 10 days after the semester-end examination and analyze the performance of students in all assessments of a course and award letter grade.
 The letter grades and the corresponding grade points are as follows:

-Letter Grades Grade Points
+Letter Grade Grade Points

 S 10

 А 9

 В 8

 С 7

 D 6

-E 5
+Е 5

 U 0

-I

 W

 AB

-"W" denotes withdrawal from the course
+&quot;W" denotes withdrawal from the course.